stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 });
 ```
 #### Thoughts
 If we want our To Do app to be somewhat usable, we have to store our To Do items somewhere.
-There's a handy Backbone adapter you may be familiar with, called Backbone.LocalStorage.
-It will intercept Backbone's calls to the default remote backend, and use your browser's `window.localStorage` instead.
+There's a handy Backbone adapter you may be familiar with called Backbone.LocalStorage.
+It will intercept Backbone's calls to the default remote backend and use your browser's `window.localStorage` instead.

-We know we'll need the Backbone.LocalStorage adapter, but we don't know where we'll get it.
+We know we'll need the Backbone.LocalStorage adapter, but where should we go to get it?
 Idea!
 Idea!
 Bower.

 We haven't made much use of Bower directly.
 When our application was scaffolded, Bower was used behind the scenes to grab Modernizr, Twitter Bootstrap, jQuery, Underscore, and Backbone.
 But, what if we want to add in another JavaScript library?